 Gladstone Commercial Corporation, our affiliate and a real estate investment trust, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of May 14, 2012, by each independent incumbent director and nominee.
-None of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of [], 2012, by each independent incumbent director and nominee.